Relative Entailment Among Probabilistic Implications

 Enforcing homogeneity turned out to play a key role in the main result about the case of high confidence threshold.
 In this section we collect a few additional observations about it.

-The first one is quite trivial: sets of less than two partial implications are trivially nice.
-This does say, however, that every set of partial implications has some nice subset.
+We already mentioned the case of sets of less than two partial implications.
 The case $k = 2$ is a bit more interesting.
-Nicety corresponds exactly to the mysterious conditions in Theorem~\ref{th:case2}; cf.~the discussion in Section~\ref{sec:uptotwopremises}.
+We find that this case of enforced homogeneity corresponds exactly to the conditions under label (a) in Theorem~\ref{th:case2}(2), that we found mysterious for many years (cf.~the discussion at the end of Section~\ref{sec:uptotwopremises}).